Photo by tom coe

 They’re not intentionally stalling.
 They’re very seldom even aware of it and the waiting is a source of frustration to them.
 They’ve simply set the bar so high for what ‘the right time’ means to them, that it never seems to happen.

-Overcoming the ‘right time’ challenge
+Resolving the ‘right time’ challenge

 Here’s a quick overview.